jfierstein/dev-coding-challenge/README.md

 ## Hints

-* Make it look good, do your best to impress us and be creative
+* Make it look good, do your best to impress us, and be creative
 * Expect us to pull your code and test it
 * Form is just as important as function (if your app works but your code is sloppy, it can be just as bad)
 * Bonus points for hosting your app somewhere (AWS, Azure, GCP etc.)